raphaelmarshall/What-happens-when.../README.rst

 key is closed (either directly or capacitively).
-This allows a small amount of current to flow into the logic circuitry of the keyboard, which scans the state of each key switch, debounces the electrical noise of the rapid intermittent closure of the switch, and converts it to a keycode integer, in this case 13.
+This allows a small amount of current to flow into the logic circuitry of the keyboard, which scans the state of each key switch, debounces the electrical noise of the rapid intermittent closure of the switch, and converts it to a keycode integer, in this case, 13.
 The keyboard controller then encodes the keycode for transport to the computer.
-This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.
+This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection but historically has been over PS/2 or ADB connections.

 *In the case of the USB keyboard:*